TEACHING APPRENTICESHIPS AND TRAINING DELIVERED BY e-QUALITAS.

 • The trainee is based in their main school throughout their training.
 They will also spend 6 weeks in a contrasting school, (12 weeks if the main school is a special school), and additional focused visits e.g. to a special school.

-• e-Qualitas provides 10-12 training days including secondary subject days for maths, english, science.
-We also provide a variety of additonal training days for primary trainees.
+• Teaching Apprenticeship Programme provides 10-12 training days including secondary subject days for maths, english, science.
+We also provide a variety of additional training days for primary trainees.

-• Extensive distance-learning training resources are available to trainees on e-Qualitas’s virtual learning environment called E-track.
+• Extensive distance-learning training resources are available to trainees on Teaching Apprenticeship Programme’ virtual learning environment called E-track.

-• An e-Qualitas Tutor visits for a whole day each half term (3-term year), to assist the school in providing the training and to quality assure the programme.
-The Tutor will complete six physical visits but trainee’s will also have ongoing to access to Tutor support virtually throughout the entire course.
+• An Teaching Apprenticeship Programme Tutor visits for a whole day each half term (3-term year), to assist the school in providing the training and to quality assure the programme.
+The Tutor will complete six physical visits but trainees will also have ongoing access to Tutor support virtually throughout the entire course.

-• In-school trainers are given on-site training by the e-Qualitas Tutor; and courses are run each term to help them develop their expertise in ITT.
+• In-school trainers are given on-site training by the Teaching Apprenticeship Programme Tutor, and courses are run each term to help them develop their expertise in ITT.

 For more detailed information about the TAP course content and delivery click here